bring/developer-site/content/api/modify-delivery/index.md

   - title: Limitations
     content: |
-      - All service codes not starting with **03XX** are **only** available in Norway, and the supported services can be seen in the table above.
+      - Service codes 03XX is **not** supported for shipments addressed within Norway (domestic Norway shipments).
       - When ordering stop shipment there may be some scenarios we do not support given the _from_ and _to_ country of the shipment.
 These scenarios are shown in the table _Valid stop shipment scenarios_ below.